gvwilson/sdxpy/en/src/templating/index.md

 [% inc pat="multiple_variables.*" fill="ht out" %]

-## Control flow {: #templating-flow}
+## Control Flow {: #templating-flow}

-Our tool supports two types of control flow: conditional expressions and loops.
+Our tool supports conditional expressions and loops.
-Since we don't support Boolean expressions like `and` and `or`, implementing a conditional is as simple as looking up a variable and then expanding the node if the value is true:
+Since it doesn't handle Boolean expressions like `and` and `or`, implementing a conditional is as simple as looking up a variable and then expanding the node if Python thinks the value is [%g truthy "truthy" %]:

 [% inc file="z_if.py" %]